RealDudePerson/SecretSanta/README.md

 # SecretSanta
-Simple Secret Santa Selector in python emailing selections to each individual using exchange exchangelib.
+Simple Secret Santa Selector in python emailing selections to each individual using exchangelib.

 # Email Credentials
 I set up the email notifications using Exchange as the sender.
 I created a shared mailbox specifically for sending the secret santa notifications.